Akuli/porcupine/docs/plugin-intro.rst

 ^^^^^^^^^^^^^^^^^^^

-If you want to bind a key press **globally** you should use :func:`porcupine.add_action` in most cases, but you can also bind on the main window, like this::
+If you want to bind a key press **globally** you should use :mod:`porcupine.actions` in most cases, but you can also bind on the main window, like this::

    def print_hello(event):